Logo

 Anticipated Q2 2026

-A Luxembourg-Based Institutional Platform
+An Institutional Platform

 AGTPF is structured as a Luxembourg Reserved Alternative Investment Fund (RAIF) in the legal form of a Société d'Investissement à Capital Variable (SICAV) — an internationally recognized, flexible, and institutionally credible platform for mobilizing long-term capital into renewable energy and sustainable infrastructure across Africa.